jserrana/baltic-amr/README.md

-Title: "Environmental drivers of the resistome across the Baltic Sea"
+This repository contains input data and scripts to reproduce the analysis and figures in R for the study "Environmental drivers of the resistome across the Baltic Sea".
-Author: "Joeselle Serrana"
-Date: "3/27/2024"

 ---
 Source Data:

-MS-Baltic-Sea-AMR_R-Codes.Rmd                                     # R scripts for the analyses: from input data processing to downstream analyses. data/data.xlsx                                                    # Input file for analysis in R.
+MS-Baltic-Sea-AMR_R-Codes.Rmd					  # R scripts for the analyses: from input data processing to downstream analyses.

+data/data.xlsx                                                    # Input file for analysis in R.
-			metadata                                  # Sample information and environmental measurements. motus					  # Relative abundance table of the microbial community based on mOTUs profiler (Supplementary Table S3 ). arg					  # Antimicrobial resistance gene (ARG) data: Reads per kilobase million (RPKM) absolute counts (Supplementary Table S4). mrg					  # Mobile resistance gene (MRG) data: RPKM absolute counts (Supplementary Table S5).
+			data                                      # Sample information and environmental measurements. motus					  # Relative abundance table of the microbial community based on mOTUs profiler (Supplementary Table S3 ). arg					  # Antimicrobial resistance gene (ARG) data: Reads per kilobase million (RPKM) absolute counts (Supplementary Table S4). mrg					  # Mobile resistance gene (MRG) data: RPKM absolute counts (Supplementary Table S5).